oamg/rhc-worker-script/CONTRIBUTING.md

-# Contributing to RHC Worker Bash
+# Contributing to RHC Worker Script

-The following is a set of guidelines for contributing to RHC Worker Bash codebase, which are hosted in the [OAMG Organization](https://github.com/oamg) on GitHub.
+The following is a set of guidelines for contributing to RHC Worker Script codebase, which are hosted in the [OAMG Organization](https://github.com/oamg) on GitHub.
 These are mostly guidelines, not rules.